 On top of the page, small charts monitor the entries, operations per second, memory usage, backup size, etc. of the selected map in real-time.
 The X-axis of all the charts show the current system time.
-You can select other small monitoring charts using the selected at the top right of each chart.
+You can select other small monitoring charts using the button at the top right of each chart.
 When you click the button, the monitoring options are listed, as shown below.

 When you click on a desired monitoring, the chart is loaded with the selected option.
-To open a chart as a separate dialog, click on the regional context as a separate dialog, click on the regiona context as a separate dialog
+To open a chart as a separate dialog, click on the right button placed at the top right of each chart.
+The monitoring charts below are available: